dayleclarke/api_webserver_project-/src/end_point_doc.md

 #### Methods: GET

 - Arguments: None
 - Description: Returns a JSON list of all the employees stored in the database ordered in descending order by hired_date.
-The user's address is also nested at the end along with a neested list of the classes they currently teach with just the subject_id and subject_name.
+There will also be a neested list of the classes they currently teach with just the subject_id and subject_name.
 - Authentication: @jwt_required()
 - Headers-Authorization: Bearer {Token} - employees with admin access only.
 - Request Body: None